 As soon as a recipient sees your email in their inbox, they should be able to see your brand name.
 Not only does it help get the attention of recipients but it can reduce spam complaints.

 To add a more personal touch, you can also send the emails from an individual’s email address in your company.
-After the individual’s name, you can also add your brand name.
+After the individual’s name, you can also add your brand or business name.

-For example, here’s how Moz has added their CEO, Sarah Bird’s name to one of their newsletters.
-Such strategies can help to increase email deliverability.
+Here’s how Moz has added their CEO, Sarah Bird’s name to one of their newsletters.
+Such strategies can help email marketers increase email deliverability.

 Image via Moz